zooniverse/Ubret/README.md

 #### @parentTool(tool=null, triggerEvent=true)
 Removes any current parent tool if one exists, and unbinds the parentTool's events.
 Sets `@opts.parentTool` to the new parentTool, and sets up event listeners on the parent tool.
 Triggers the `'bound-to'` event.

+#### @preparedData()
+Returns the tool's data with all fields and new fiels applied to it.
+It is memoized, so subsequent calls, when the data, filters and fields haven't changed, do not result in recalculation.
+You should always use a call to this function instead of using `@opts.data` (unless you've got a good reason not to).

 #### @removeParentTool
 Remove the current parentTool and unbinds its event events, if a parent tool exists.

 #### @childData
-Returns `@opts.data`.
+Returns `@preparedData()`.
 Override in a tool to only provide a subset of a tool's data to child tools.

 ### Ubret.Events
 A very small probably incorrect API for handling events in tools.